LondheShubham153/90DaysOfDevOps/2024/day01/README.md

    - Share your understanding of DevOps based on the video and your research.
 Cover the following points:

      - **What is DevOps:**
        DevOps is a way of working that combines Development (Dev) and IT Operations (Ops) 🛠️.
-It focuses on improving teamwork, communication, and automating processes, allowing software to be developed, tested, and deployed faster & more reliably. ⚡
+It focuses on improving teamwork, communication, and automating processes, allowing software to be developed, tested, and deployed faster & more reliably through continuous integration and delivery (CI/CD) practices. ⚡

      - **What is Automation, Scaling, and Infrastructure:**
        Automation 🤖: Tools that handle repetitive tasks automatically, like testing code or deploying software without manual effort.